Working with the aid programme

 Our programmes have a range of grant funding and contract opportunities.
 However, we don’t fund requests for sponsorship from individuals or organisations.

-MFAT purchases goods, construction and services (including consultancy services) in accordance with the Government Rules of Sourcing.
+MFAT purchases goods, construction and services (including consultancy services) in accordance with the Government Procurement Rules.

 If you have an idea for effective aid delivery, your organisation may be able to apply to apply to a contestable fund.